 Getting started can be a challenge.
 There are many things to take into account for system balance.
 Think subsistence farming.
 You determine how much food (power) you need and the amount of storage you require between crops (battery capacity).
 You can then determine the size of your field input balance, capacity, safety, local bylaws and how the system is affected by temperature and location.

-Solar panels at operating temperature produce only 80% of rating, however in the winter, solar panels produce up to 30% more power.
+Things to think about when setting up a system.
+ALL Solar panels at operating temperature produce only 80% of rating, however in the winter, solar panels produce up to 30% more power.
 Things to think about when setting up a system.

 Telephone: toll free at 1-888-810-4709